Nachtrose/NRSAP/README.md

 - Sci-fi Cockpits - Copyright © 2020 Vattalus Assets
 - Stellaris Animated Backgrounds - Copyright © 2021 Paradox Interactive

+### The small things by scale, but big by impact
+- most of the macros used here were straight up created by Wasp the sequencer guy, without him, this module would be a pale shadow of itself
+- tile-based backround and the acompanying macro was the idea of Bruno Calado ([#2](https://github.com/Nachtrose/NRSAP/issues/2)) and slightly remade again by Wasp

 ## To-do List

 - add own audio to the drift travel animations